 advertisement

 As always, The Weeknd has fared well on Spotify, reclaiming the No. 1 spot of top monthly listeners, which was followed by his hit “Blinding Lights” surpassing five billion streams on the platform.
 At the beginning of the year, the Canadian superstar released Hurry Up Tomorrow, the third and final installment of his After Hours/Dawn FM trilogy — the album hit No. 1 on the Billboard Canadian Albums chart after its release.

-Pop it-girl McRae has become a Spotify darling after being tapped as the platform’s list of the most-streamed homegrown artists in the world back in the summer.
+Pop it-girl McRae has become a Spotify darling after being tapped on the platform’s list of the most-streamed homegrown artists in the world back in the summer.
 At 22, she’s reaching new highs for Canadian women, performing sold-out arena shows and hitting No. 1 in her home country for the first time earlier this year with So Close to What.
 Even today, McRae has maintained her place on the charts with hits like “Sports Car,” “Tit For Tat” and “Just Keep Watching,” from the F1 movie, which nabbed the superstar her first-ever Grammy nomination.

+advertisement